 - Thank the client.
-Send a personal thank-you note and, if appropriate, a sign of your gratitude, such as some firm swag. - Write a report.
-Share information you learned or feedback you received with lawyers and staff who work with this client. - Follow up with anything promised.
+Send a personal thank-you note and, if appropriate, a sign of your gratitude, such as some firm swag. - Write a customer visit report.
+Share the information you learned or feedback you received with the client team and any other lawyers and staff who work with this client.
+This report should document key insights, memorable moments, and any action items that emerged during the meeting. - Follow up with anything promised.
 In many cases, there will be assignments coming out of the meeting.
 These could include producing updated case information, making introductions, conducting a training program, reviewing a document or even preparing a proposal for additional work.
+(Read "Following Up Naturally: Tips for Nurturing Business Relationships.")

 A well-planned and executed client visit may be the most valuable activity in which you can engage.
-How many will you schedule in 2019?
+How many will you schedule this year?